Get Help Now

 Tell the dispatcher this is an emergency situation and where you are.
 You do not have to give any personal details to the campus safety dispatcher.

-Ask for an advocate, RLC on call, or a law enforcement or safety officer.
+Ask for an advocate, residence life coordinator (RLC) on call, or a law enforcement or safety officer.

 Open 24 hours a day, 7 days a week